• Skip to main content

 Writing and sending press releases to local and national media.

-When people see your name in local and national media, especially on TV, they start to see you as a celebrity.
+When people see your name in local and national media, especially on TV, they see you as a celebrity.

 Pro Tip: A great way to get on national TV and in national media is by attending The National Publicity Summit.
 Go here for more info!

-Press releases might include things like announcing an association when you start doing business with a “business celebrity.”
+Press releases might include announcing an association when you start doing business with a “business celebrity.”

-For example, a restaurant chosen as one of the featured food vendors at a major venue such as an NFL stadium, concert arena, or for a major event can use that association to develop their own celebrity.
+For example, a restaurant chosen as one of the featured food vendors at a major venue such as an NFL stadium, concert arena, or a major event can use that association to develop its celebrity.

 Speaking in front of groups and at events can build you into a local celebrity.

-Positioning yourself as an expert in your newsletters, on your website and marketing collateral will help you build your celebrity.
+Positioning yourself as an expert in your newsletters, your website, and marketing collateral will help you build your celebrity.

 3) Associate yourself with something greater than yourself.

-In the music industry, artists will seek out a well-known producer, manager or fellow artist to associate themselves with.
+In the music industry, artists seek out a well-known producer, manager, or fellow artist with whom to associate.

-One example is Lil Nas X (unknown at the time) with Billy Ray Cyrus (well-known) on ‘Old Town Road.’
+One example is Lil Nas X (unknown then) with Billy Ray Cyrus (well-known) on ‘Old Town Road.’

 This creates instant celebrity because of the unknown celebrity’s association with a well-known celebrity.